-6.3.2 Additional Functions for Operating on Presentations in CLIM presentationp presentationp object
+6.3.2 Additional Functions for Operating on Presentations in CLIM presentation Protocol Class presentationp Function presentationp object

 The following functions can be used to examine or modify presentations:

 Summary: The protocol class that corresponds to a presentation and is a subclass of output-record.
 If you want to create a new class that behaves like a presentation, it should be a subclass of presentation.
 Subclasses of presentation obey the presentation protocol.